Larry Ellison: 1994–2010

-2010–present
+Since 2010

-The European Union approved Oracle's acquisition of Sun Microsystems on January 21, 2010, and agreed that Oracle's acquisition of Sun "has the potential to revitalize important assets and create new and innovative products".
+After approval from regulators in the United States and the European Union, Oracle acquired its competitor Sun Microsystems on January 21, 2010.
 The Sun acquisition also gave Oracle control of the popular MySQL open source database, which Sun had acquired in 2008.
-On August 9, 2010, Ellison denounced Hewlett-Packard's board for firing CEO Mark Hurd, writing that: "The HP board just made the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago."
-(Ellison and Hurd were close personal friends.)
-Then on September 6, Oracle hired Mark Hurd as co-president alongside Safra Catz.
+On August 9, 2010, Ellison denounced Hewlett-Packard's board for firing CEO Mark Hurd, writing: "The HP board just made the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago."
+Ellison and Hurd were close personal friends.
+On September 6, Oracle hired Hurd as co-president alongside Safra Catz.
 Ellison remained in his current role at Oracle.